There’s gold in the Harry Potter videogame range for the Windows PC platform – but there are also some duds.

-Harry Potter: Quidditch World Cup
+Harry Potter: Quidditch World Cup (3 out of 5)

 With a choice of playing for the four houses of Hogwarts – Gryffindor, Ravenclaw, Hufflepuff and Slytherin – players get the chance to select differing brooms for increased difficulty levels.
 With team moves and the all important Golden Snitch chase at the end of the game, Harry Potter: Quidditch World Cup is football in the air with a choice of three ring-shaped goals to aim the Quaffle at.

 The speed of the game is well realised, with a sweeping camera following the player around the Quidditch arena – however the time taken to proceed through the game can be considerable, especially in a single player environment.

 Although finding itself among the worst of the Harry Potter games, Quidditch World Cup is guilty of nothing more than being a dated simulation of a fictional sport – it remains fun and occasionally thrilling.

 Harry Potter and the Chamber of Secrets (1 out of 5)

 Sorry to say it, but Harry Potter and the Chamber of Secrets is a rehash of the Philosophers Stone – and a terrible one at that, employing almost identical graphics, visual design and voice talent.
 Sadly the programmers decided to change things around with the gameplay, introducing a frustrating and pointless new method of learning spells (tapping out a rhythm with the arrow keys) and employing even longer cutscenes than the original.